ufal/evaldio/data_preparation/70.releasing/README.md

 ## Special Thanks

 The authors of the database sincerely thank PhDr.
-Pavel Pečený, Ph.D., from the Institute for Language and Preparatory Studies, Charles University for providing audio data and for their final review.
+Pavel Pečený, Ph.D., from the Institute for Language and Preparatory Studies, Charles University for providing audio data.

 ## How to Cite